Shivers is now available on GOG! Shivers 1995 point and click Adventure abandonware PC game review.

 To trap the Ixupi you need to find the right clay pot and the right lid, for the right Ixupi.
 If you have the right pot but the wrong lid, you have to pick which one to carry.
 The locations of the pots, lids and Ixupi in Shivers abandonware game is random, so you’ve got no clear direction at any point.
 Once you’ve finally caught one, the process starts again.
 This is easily one of the, if not the, most tedious gameplay loops in any PC adventure game I’ve played.
 It's not about hating on old games.
 I like having to take physical notes, draw little maps etc. it’s part of the old school way of playing retro PC games but the randomness twinned with the tedium in finding your way about got to be too much for us.

-If you want to play abandonware Shivers, this PC game is not available on GOG or Steam.
-Shivers is complete abandonware.
-You’ll need to track down a physical copy like we did.
-You can find it on abandonware websites, even then I doubt you'll get it running easily without an old PC.
+If you want to play abandonware Shivers, this PC game is now available on GOG!
 In closing, the Mrs enjoyed Shivers for the nostalgia.
 We enjoyed playing a PC game together and it was fun to play a game I’d ever even heard of let alone played.
 If you’re new to PC adventure games there’s two dozen games I’d recommend before Shivers.
 Still, good for a spookout.